syvita/stacks-api-node/README.md

 Creating stacksnode_stacks-blockchain_1     ... done
 Creating stacksnode_postgres_1          ... done
 Creating stacksnode_stacks-blockchain-api_1 ... done
+Creating stacksnode_stacks-explorer_1 ... done
 ```

-The `stacks-blockchain` takes over a day to sync up to the blockchain.
+The `stacks-blockchain` takes ~3 days to sync up to the blockchain.
 Once sync is completed the API should be accessible at `http://localhost:3999`
-Once sync is completed the Stacks Explorer should be accessible at `http://localhost:3099`
+While sync is still in progress, after about 12 hours you should be able to see the blocks start to roll into in the explorer.
+Stacks Explorer should be accessible at `http://localhost:3099`